mtmucha/mtmucha.github.io/_posts/2024-08-05-introduction-to-atomics-1.md

 <img src="../images/blog_5.png" alt="Graph illustrating execution" style="width: 60%">

 In the graph, we can clearly see a cycle.
 The difference is that the memory model forbids such cycles with *happens-before* relation.
+This would also imply cycle in total order of the modification of the variable(coherence).
 Therefore, this execution cannot happen.
 The answer is **NO**.

 As you may have noticed, we haven't yet covered the `seq_cst` memory order.